 Lots of different kinds of staffs for writing on, including some GIANT-SIZED ones for little hands

 Some of Aloys Schmitt's exercises - see some creative ways to use these finger exercises.
 These are great for finger technique and transposing!

-These are all in treble clef, and go down to open string 6, a ledger line note
+The flashcards go all the way down to open string 6, a ledger line note.

 Small chords, just 3 or 4 strings.